wst24365888/bert-named-entity-recognition/README.md

     conda install numba
     ```

-3. Paste conda.pth to your `site-packages` folder.
+3. Change package path in `conda.pth` and paste it into your `site-packages` folder of this env.